ramez17khaled/StatChill/README.md

 - **sigDiff:** Analyzes differences between selected conditions (two conditions) and features.
 Returns a two PDF (one for lipids and onther for lipids group) with boxplot and a "*" for significant differance.
 - **batchCorrect:** use Limma library in R for batch correction and return the PCA and boxplot for the correction.
 A label column is required.
 - **repartition:** to visualise the repartition of metabolite and group metabolite between conditions.
 Results are shown as heatmaps for each groups and bar and pie plot for metabolites.
+- **QC boxplot:** to visualise repartition of metabolites with a boxplot AND/OR histogram for QCs or any conditions in chousing in the metadata by selection the column of interrest and your conditions in this column.
 - **Boxplot sum:** to visualise the repartition of family AND metabolite's sum a between conditions.
 Results are shown as boxplot for each groups in case of many samples for the same condition, and bar plot if ther only on sample for each condition.
 - **venn sum:** to visualise the detection capacity between DB and experiment detection.
 Results are shown as venn diagram and between DB and Experiment, and an histogram for the items in each group.
-DATA HAS A SPECIAL REPARTITION: tow column named ('Intital_Database' and 'Species_detected') AND MUST SKIPED THE FIRST 3 ROWS.
-- **QC boxplot:** to visualise repartition of metabolites with a boxplot AND/OR histogram for QCs or any conditions in chousing in the metadata by selection the column of interrest and your conditions in this column.
 DATA HAS A SPECIAL REPARTITION: tow column named ('Intital_Database' and 'Species_detected') AND MUST SKIPED THE FIRST 3 ROWS.

 ### 6. Select Column of Interest: